-As you might expect there tends to be bias from each profession where you find that whichever profession the author belongs to they tend to sneakily make out theirs is slightly better than the other.
+As you might expect there tends to be bias from each profession when answering this question.
+You find that whichever profession the author belongs to they tend to sneakily make out theirs is slightly better than the other.
 It is also surprising at how much one does not know about the other.
-I have always tried to be as honest as possible with everything in life so I am aiming to give you a balanced opinion with as little bias as possible.
+I'll try to give you a balanced opinion with as little bias as possible.
 Though, remember that I am a Chiropractor so I tend to know a lot more about Chiropractic and will therefore be able to provide more information on this profession.

 An easy place to start is by pointing out the obvious, both professions are different in name, award given and place of study.
 The problem however lies in giving a straight concise one line answer to the question of how treatment differs.
 The reason this problem occurs is because no matter which you visit, whether Chiropractor, Osteopath (or even a Physio), you will find that individually they will treat differently from practitioner to practitioner, let alone from profession to profession.